Our editorial staff can help you communicate the diverse range of stories about Princeton's teaching, research and campus life.

 The editorial team collaborates with our media relations and social media staff to help disseminate Princeton news.

-If you have a story idea to share with us, contact Karin Dienst, managing editor, or our writers, who cover the areas of arts and humanities (Jamie Saxon), campus life (Emily Aronson), sciences (Liz Fuller-Wright), and social sciences (Michael Hotchkiss).
+If you have a story idea to share with us, contact Karin Dienst, managing editor, or our writers, Emily Aronson (campus life), Liz Fuller-Wright, (sciences), Jamie Saxon (arts & humanities) and Denise Valenti (campus-wide news).

 We are committed to ensuring accuracy and relevance in mission-central materials about the University.
 Partnering with you and the rest of our creative team, we work to ensure the information you publish is engaging, clear and effective.